chandrasekharpulivarti/My-Resume/README.md

 # My-Resume
-This is my first capstone project I did using html..
+This is my first capstone project using HTML..
 Lot more to learn in this journey